U.S. DEPARTMENT OF THE INTERIOR

 BLM Seeks Public Comment on Lincoln County Archaeological Initiative Priorities

-Each year the Bureau of Land Management develops priorities for the current round of proposals regarding funding from the Lincoln County Lands Act of 2000 and the Lincoln County Conservation, Recreation, and Development Act of 2004.
-The BLM Ely District is asking the public to review and comment on the Lincoln County Archaeological Initiative (LCAI) Round 7 draft priorities.
-Comments will be accepted through Friday, April 5, 2013.
+Each year the Bureau of Land Management develops priorities for the current round of proposals.
+The BLM Ely District is asking the public to review and comment on the Lincoln County Archaeological Initiative (LCAI) Round 8 draft priorities.
+Comments will be accepted through Friday, June 20, 2014.
 The draft priorities are:

-The public is also asked address any priorities that you would like to see included but are not addressed.
+The public is also asked to provide comments on the draft priorities or recommend priorities they would like to see included that are not addressed.
 Please include sufficient information to identify the type of archaeological resource and/or the type of preservation activity(s) necessary.

 Interested individuals should address all written comments to the BLM Ely District Office, HC 33 Box 33500, Ely, NV 89301, Attn: Carol Bass or fax or email them to (775) 289-1910 or firstname.lastname@example.org.
 Before including your address, phone number, e-mail address, or other personal identifying information in your comment, you should be aware that your entire comment – including your personal identifying information – may be made publicly available at any time.
 While you can ask us in your comment to withhold your personal identifying information from public review, we cannot guarantee that we will be able to do so.